Full Proxy

 Response traffic must flow back through the LTM load balancer to ensure the translation can be undone.
 For this to happen, servers (pool members) use LTM as their Default Gateway.
 Any off-net traffic flows through the LTM.
 What happens if requests come through the BIG-IP, but the response goes through a different default gateway?

-- A key point: Source address translation (SNAT)
+A key point: Source address translation (SNAT)

 The source address will be the responding pool member, but the sending client does not have a connection with the pool member; it has a connection to the VIP located on the LTM.
 In addition to doing destination address translation, the LTM can do Source address translation (SNAT).
 This forces the response back to the LTM, and the transitions are undone.
-It is common to use the Auto Map Source Address Selection feature- the BIG-IP selects one of its “IP” addresses as the IP for the SNAT.
+It is expected to use the Auto Map Source Address Selection feature- the BIG-IP selects one of its “IP” addresses as the IP for the SNAT.

 F5 full proxy architecture and virtual server types